khou22/khou22.github.io/_posts/2017-08-24-swift-classes-august-2017-classes-subclasses-and-protocols.md

     ``` swift
     protocol SomeDelegate: class {
         func buttonWasPressed(someValue: Int) // Passes back a parameter
-        optional func buttonWasReleased() // Optional protocol
     }

+    @objc protocol SomeDelegate: class {
+    	@objc optional func buttonWasReleased() // Optional protocol
+    }
     ```

     Notice the first protocol passes back a value.
 This is useful when you want the parent to be able to listen and track when a specific value has changed.
 You can simply trigger the protocol every time the value is changed and pass the value as the parameter.
-The second parameter doesn't take a paramter, but it is optional.
+The second protocol example doesn't take a paramter, but it is optional.
 This means that the parent class doesn't need to include `buttonWasReleased()` in order to conform to the protocol `SomeDelegate`.
+Notice the use of the `@objc` tags.
     <br class="post-line-break">
 3. Establish the protocol as an instance variable named `delegate`.